Third-oldest university in England debate: Legal definition

+(such as theology, law, philosophy and medicine);

+5. Buildings and residence for students;

+6. The power to award degrees.

+The power to award degrees, referred to as "the obvious and most essential quality" by Vaisey, was where the college failed, due to its limited degree-awarding powers that meant it was not a "university properly so called".

+This common-law definition of a university was replaced by a statutory definition under the Further and Higher Education Act 1992: that a university is an institution that has been granted the right by the government to use the title of university.

+When the Higher Education and Research Act 2017 was proceeding through Parliament, the House of Lords passed an amendment adding a definition of a university to the bill.
+However, this was later removed by the House of Commons during the Parliamentary ping-pong.
+As a result, the bill was passed without a definition of a university being established.

 Academic studies

-It is unsurprising that history books about institutions and aimed at the general public should support the claim of the institution backing them, but other studies have also touched upon the question.
-As noted above, A History of the University in Europe lists Durham as the third oldest university in England, and Oxford historian William Whyte similarly states: "Thus it was that the first new university for almost 250 years was founded—and funded—by the amply endowed Bishop of Durham.
-Durham University was established by Act of Parliament in 1832 and granted a Royal Charter five years later in 1837."
-The Handbook of Comparative Higher Education Law follows the legal definition of a university, saying "In the 1830s the creation of the Universities of Durham (1832) and London (1836) finally ended the Oxbridge monopoly".
+History books about particular institutions and aimed at the general public have generally supported the claim of the institution backing them.
+However, other studies have also touched upon the question.
+The European University Association's four-volume series, A History of the University in Europe, uses the definition for universities (in the period 1800–1945) of "institutions of higher education founded or recognized as universities by the public authorities of their territory and authorized to confer academic degrees in more than one discipline".
+This work lists Durham as the third oldest university in England (from 1832) with London as the fourth oldest (from 1836) and UCL and King's only as colleges of London.

+Historian William Whyte similarly states: "Thus it was that the first new university for almost 250 years was founded—and funded—by the amply endowed Bishop of Durham.
+Durham University was established by Act of Parliament in 1832 and granted a Royal Charter five years later in 1837", and the Handbook of Comparative Higher Education Law says "In the 1830s the creation of the Universities of Durham (1832) and London (1836) finally ended the Oxbridge monopoly".
 The historian and politician Sir John Marriott also named Durham as the third university, saying "A third University had been established at Durham in 1832, and four years later London University came into being, but only as an examining body, until in 1900 it was endowed with the full status of a teaching University with a number of constituent colleges."
 Other historians generally concur, with some stating that "using the date of the incorporating Act of Parliament or Royal Charter as the founding date" is "accepted practice" in naming Durham as third.